learn-co-curriculum/uci-mod-3-the-value-of-refactoring/README.md

 ## Conclusion

-Refactoring is the process of taking existing working code and improving it for readability, use of the most appropriate methods, and communication with other developers.
+Refactoring is the process of taking existing, working code and improving it for readability, use of the most appropriate methods, and communication with other developers.
 It's a skill that should be practiced often and which can always be improved, like debugging.